Prolucid/ray-memleak-repro/README.md

 ![Graph](docs/graph.png)

 We ran this for about 112 hours and observed a continuous overall increase in the peak memory usage of the `ray/core/src/ray/gcs/gcs_server` process.
 Values of the peaks increased from an initial value of ~595 MB to ~662 MB over that period.
 That works out to roughly 598 KB per hour.

+The data and plot can be downloaded from [Releases](https://github.com/Prolucid/ray-memleak-repro/releases).